strategineer/personal-website/content/blog/2025-01-23/index.md

 ### Some exceptionally boring rooms

-The Maze of the Blue Medusa is a big megadungeon and not all parts of it were created equally.
+The Maze of the Blue Medusa is a big megadungeon and not all parts of it were created equally well.
 Overally, the quality of rooms is high, there's a few that fall short.

 An example of one is room 48 - Nui-Nga-Ma: